 What exactly is a cesarean section, why are they performed, what should you expect, and what is recovery like?
 Cesarean births are common, safe, and nothing to be afraid of.
-In fact, while most expectant parents plan on a vaginal birth, about 32% of birthing parents in the U.S. give birth via cesarean section.
+While most expectant parents plan on a vaginal birth, about 32% of birthing parents in the U.S. give birth via cesarean section.
 Let’s dive into all things cesarean.

-A cesarean birth, also called a C-section, is when a baby is delivered through incisions made in the abdomen and uterus.
-It’s a safe surgical procedure that is often performed when complications come up that make a vaginal birth difficult or put the birthing parent or baby at risk.
+A cesarean birth also called a C-section, is when a baby is delivered through incisions made in the abdomen and uterus.
+It’s a safe surgical procedure that is often performed when complications come up that make vaginal birth difficult or put the birthing parent or baby at risk.

 Why are cesareans performed?

 You can undergo a cesarean birth in three different scenarios:

 Planned cesareans are exactly what they sound like.
 The birthing parent and physician decide together that a C-section is the best option, and schedule the procedure usually around 39 weeks.
 Why would you plan a cesarean birth?
 Reasons include: